-In 1989, David C. Bicker, Ph.D., organized the first Communication Ethics Conference at APU.
-He was founding chair of the Department of Communication Studies, and in 2006, after he retired and became professor emeritus, the communication studies faculty named the conference in his honor.
+In 1987, David C. Bicker, Ph.D., organized the first Communication Ethics Conference at APU.
+He was founding chair of the Department of Communication Studies, and in 2006, after he retired and became professor emeritus, the Communication Studies faculty named the conference in his honor.

 APU’s Department of Communication Studies presents:

-The 26th Annual David C. Bicker Communication Ethics Conference: The Ethics of Authentic Communication in Private, Public, and Mediated Forums
+The 29th Annual David C. Bicker Communication Ethics Conference: The Ethics of Authentic Communication in Private, Public, and Mediated Forums

 Paper and Presentation Submissions

-We invite faculty and students to submit brief proposals with title and abstract (no more than 250 words) to Brooke Van Dam, Ph.D., conference coordinator, at email@example.com by December 1, 2012.
-Selected presenters will be notified by December 14, 2012.
+We invite faculty and students to submit brief proposals with title and abstract (no more than 250 words) to Starla Anderson, conference coordinator, at email@example.com by November 6, 2015.